LILAC welcomes submissions for the 2015 conference. Submit your abstract here.

 Workshops sessions (1 hour)

 Workshops can either be held in a classroom or a computer room.
 They involve active participation and discussion with the focus on participants being able to develop skills or practical ideas for future implementation in their own practice.
-Please include an outline of your proposed workshop session in your abstract.
+Please include an outline of your proposed workshop session, with timings, in your abstract.
 We require a 500 word abstract.

 Symposiums (1 hour)